Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Introduction

 To address these drawbacks \cite{chen2020deepkriging} introduced a spatially dependent deep neural network structure called DeepKriging, for univariate spatial prediction.
 They used basis functions to capture spatial dependence and use them as features to fit the model.
 They also provided an approach for uncertainty quantification by an histogram based approach.
 However, the histograms require thresholds which are mostly deterministic and choice of the thresholds effects the results drastically.

-The goal of this paper is to provide a nonparametric statistical framework to perform bivariate spatial prediction and give prediction uncertainties.
-Our proposed approach, which is a bivariate extension of DeepKriging (\textbf{Biv.DeepKriging}), address these shortcomings.
-We propose a spatially dependent neural network by adding an embedding layer of spatial coordinates using basis functions.
-We also propose a bootstrap and ensemble neural network based prediction interval for prediction uncertainty. \textbf{Biv.DeepKriging} is non-parametric, hence it is more general and can be applied to non-Gaussian, nonstationary and even categorical prediction problems.
-Through simulations we have shown that this approach provides similar results to cokriging when the underlying process is \textbf{GP} and it outperforms traditional statistical methodologies in non-Gaussian and nonstationary scenarios.
-We have also formulated the deep neural network framework as a nonlinear extension of the linear model of co-regionalization giving a statistical basis for our methodology.
-Lastly, our proposed approach has been able to reduce the computation time drastically over traditional approaches.
+The objective of this study is to establish a nonparametric statistical framework for conducting bivariate spatial prediction and estimating prediction uncertainties.
+Our proposed approach, a bivariate extension of DeepKriging (BDK), aims to address these limitations.
+We introduce a spatially dependent neural network by incorporating an embedding layer of spatial coordinates using basis functions.
+Additionally, we propose a bootstrap and ensemble neural network-based prediction interval for prediction uncertainty.
+BDK is non-parametric, making it more versatile and applicable to non-Gaussian, nonstationary, and even categorical prediction problems.
+Through simulations, we demonstrate that this approach yields comparable results to cokriging when the underlying process is Gaussian, and it surpasses traditional statistical methodologies in non-Gaussian and nonstationary scenarios.
+Moreover, our proposed approach significantly reduces computation time compared to traditional methods.

-Although architecturally \textbf{Biv.DeepKriging} is a straight forward extension of univarite DeepKriging linking this methodology with traditional statistical methods is still a challenging task.
-In this paper we have tried to address this by reconstructing \textbf{Biv.DeepKriging} as a nonlinear extension of linear model of co-regionalization.
+While architecturally BDK is a straightforward extension of univariate DeepKriging, integrating this methodology with traditional statistical methods remains a challenging task.
+In this paper, we illustrate that under certain conditions, the linear model of coregionalization (LMC) represents a special case of BDK.
+Additionally, we introduce a novel methodology for computing prediction intervals using bootstrap and ensemble neural networks.
+Additionally, the execution of BDK is computationally twenty times faster than traditional statistical approaches, effectively overcoming the bottleneck associated with applying this method to large datasets.

-The rest of our paper is organized as follows.
-Section~\ref{sec:data} introduces the bivariate wind data and examines its non-Gaussian behaviour through some exploratory data analysis.
-Section~\ref{sec:method} gives the proposed methodology.
+The remainder of our paper is structured as follows.
+Section~\ref{sec:method} outlines the proposed methodology.
 Section~\ref{sec:simulation} compares the performance of the proposed method with traditional approaches.
-Lastly, Section~\ref{sec:application} applies the \textbf{Biv.DeepKriging} method to Saudi Arabian wind data.
+Lastly, Section~\ref{sec:application} applies the BDK method to Saudi Arabian wind data.
+More detailed information on the exploratory data analysis of the wind dataset and further results on simulation studies can be found in the Supplementary materials.